codewithgauravgupta/django_app/STEPS.md

     post.author
     user.post_set.all()

+* the post_set attribute contains all the instructions needed to interact with all the posts linked to this user.

 * writing the `serializer of the Post object`: The Post serializer will contain the fields needed to create a post when making a request on the endpoint.
 Let’s add the feature for the post creation first.
 In the post directory, create a file called `serializers.py`.

+* We’ve added a new serializer field type, SlugRelatedField.
+As we are working with the ModelSerializer class, Django automatically handles the fields and relationship generation for us.
+Defining the type of relationship field we want to use can also be crucial for telling Django exactly what to do.

+And that’s where SlugRelatedField comes in.
+It is used to represent the target of the relationship using a field on the target.
+Therefore, when creating a post, the public_id of the author will be passed in the body of the request so that the user can be identified and linked to the post.

+The validate_author method checks validation for the author field.
+Here, we want to make sure that the user creating the post is the same user as in the author field.
+A context dictionary is available in every serializer.
+It usually contains the request object that we can use to make some checks.

 * Writing Post Viewsets, For the following endpoint, we’ll only be allowing the POST and GET methods.
 This will help us have the basic features working first.
 The code should follow these rules: